russianheavy1337/Proxy-Scraper/README.md

 A fully fledged proxy scraper made in C# with options to change the protocol, region and ms/timeout.

 # Why?
-The reason I made this is because I was frequently visiting proxyscrape.com and I thought why don't I make my own sorta version of it.
+The reason I made this is because I was frequently visiting proxyscrape.com and I thought why don't I make my own sorta version of it, also apologies if the code is bad I made this in like 10 minutes.